foxcpp/sutrc/README.md

 Commands and other things we want to do with target machines are represented by abstract object, called "task".

-Each task have a type tag and ID.
+Each task have a type tag and numeric ID.
 First is used to determine what to do with it on agent side.
 Second is required to coordinate asynchronous execution (read on).
 Task can also have any additional type-dependant information attached to it.